cabforum/netsec/docs/NSR.md

 1. be in a Physically Secure Environment that is operated by the CA, or
 2. be in a logical environment that fulfills the requirements of [Section 5](#5-requirements-for-logical-environments).

-CA Infrastructure MUST be in a Physically Secure Environment.

 Root CA Systems MUST be on physically separate networks from all other CA Infrastructure.

 ##### 1.2.2